remibantos/activiti-assert/activiti-assert/README.md

 # activiti-assert User Guide

-This little community-extension to [camunda BPM](http://camunda.org) wants to make it easier to write tests for BPMN process definitions executed with the camunda process engine.
+This extension to [activiti](http://activiti.org) wants to make it easier to write tests for BPMN process definitions executed with the activiti process engine.
 For that reason, a set of **assertions** based on Joel Costigliola's [AssertJ](https://github.com/joel-costigliola/assertj-core) rich assertions library for java are provided as well as a few little **helpers** to make it a bit easier to drive you through your process.

 [Getting started](../README.md#getting-started)